 Xavier de Dananche (1828–1894)

-Condition: a richly inked impression with generous margins in excellent condition with no tears, holes, folds, losses, abrasions, significant stains or signs of handling.
+Condition: a richly inked impression in an excellent condition with no tears, holes, folds, abrasions, significant stains or foxing.

-I am selling this darkly luminous and poetically beautiful etching executed in the spirit of the Barbizon School by a pupil of the legendary Corot for AU$217 in total (currently US$167.80/EUR138.55/GBP121.67 at the time of this listing) including Express Mail (EMS) postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.
+I am selling this darkly luminous and poetically beautiful etching showing a forest stream with a female nude resting in a hammock at left in the near distance (my apologies if I am misreading this curiously romantic figure) executed by a pupil of the legendary Corot for AU$247 in total (currently US$165.09/EUR149.38/GBP131.49 at the time of this listing) including Express Mail (EMS) postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

-If you are interested in purchasing this amazing etching showing the faintest glimmer of light in a landscape—a subject that must have been both an adventurous choice and one that reflected the late 19th century fascination with the effects of light—please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this marvellous and reasonably large etching, printed in velvety rich blacks exemplifying the late 19th century fascination with the effects of light, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.